Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 The 3rd stage (decode JPEG2000 codestreams for the web clients) is replicated by `hv_jp2_decode`.
 This comes at the cost of lower performance, but with little impact for the user experience.

 The 4th stage (aggregate JPEG2000 codestreams into JPX files) can be replaced by `hv_jpx_merge`.
-From the point of view of the JHelioviewer user, the client -- server interaction latency and bandwidth dominates the waiting time for the display of the image data.
+From the point of view of the JHelioviewer user, the client -- server interaction latency and bandwidth dominate the waiting time for the display of the image data.
 Additionally, `hv_jpx_split` can now possible reconstruct JP2 files out of JPX files with embedded codestreams.
-Assembly and disassembly of JPX files allows JP2 files heterogeneous from the point of view of size, of component definition, number and type, and of colour specification.
+Assembly and disassembly of JPX files allows JP2 files heterogeneous from the point of view of size, of component definition, number and type, and of color specification.
 Those tasks involve only manipulations at the byte level structure of the file formats and not the decoding of the codestreams.

 ## Timeline API ##